Affiliate links on Android Authority may earn us a commission. Learn more.

 16GB RAM (2020): It was only a matter of time, frankly.
 The Samsung Galaxy S20 Ultra was the first smartphone with laptop levels of RAM and it launched in February of 2020.

 16GB (2007): 16GB of internal storage was the industry norm for a long time.
 The first phone with it was almost certainly the first iPhone back in 2007.

 32GB (2009): 32GB would eventually replace 16GB as the industry standard for a while.
 This one is hard to track down, but we think the first phone with it was the Nokia N97.

 128GB (2013): The Meizu MX3 had the feature as far back as 2013.
 We are relatively certain it has first dibs.

 512GB (2018): This one was pretty easy to find.
-Huawei drew first blood with 512GB of storage on its Mate RS Porsche Design device.
-There are only eleven devices with this much storage (or more) as of the time of this writing.
+HUAWEI drew first blood with 512GB of storage on its Mate RS Porsche Design device.
+Even today, 512GB isn’t a super popular option and we don’t see it on a ton of smartphones.

 1TB (2018): Samsung drew a lot of attention by announcing the Galaxy S10 would have a 1TB storage option.
 However, the first phone with it is the Smartisan R1, which launched in late 2018 in China.
 This is, to our knowledge, the highest available storage on a smartphone right now.

 Display technology had a lot of its innovations more recently than others and a lot more quickly.
 We lived in a pre-HD era until the end of 2011, and almost all of the big stuff in display technology happened after that.
 We went from 720p HD to 2160p 4k in literally four years.
 Stuff happens fast in display tech.